jetyue04/Power_Outages_Impact/README.md

  'classifer__n_estimators': 15
 ```

-When comparing the training versus testing scores, we see a relatively high score for test data.
+<iframe src="assets/grid_data.html" width="1000"  height="450"  frameborder="0"></iframe>
+This graph above shows the f1-score performance depending on the hyperparameters.

+Using these hyperparamaters, We were able to receive very good performacne for both the train and test data.
+We have an almost perfect f1-score on our train data, and a 85% f1 score for our test data.
+This is a significant increase in performance from our baseline model.
 #### Training data:
 ```py
 grids.score(X_train, y_train)